 Welcome Letter 3

 SAHS Support Staff 4

 SAHS Mission and Vision 5

 Registration Policies 6-7

 Registration FAQ 8-9

 Choosing Electives in HAC 10-11

 Program of Choice Application 12-13

 Graduation Requirements 14

 Diploma Options 14-17

 Diploma Awards 17

 Dual Enrollment 18-19

 Course Weighting 20

 Honors and Advanced Placement 21

 Exceptional Student Education 21

 Cambridge AICE 23-27

 SJCCA 28

 Academy of Law and Homeland Security 29

 Academy of Future Teachers 30

 JROTC 31

 Aerospace Academy 32

 Core Course Progressions 33-36

 Educational Enhancement Progressions 37-41

 Course Catalog- The Core 42-62

 Course Catalog- The Non-Core 63-106

-Course Catalog - Exceptional Students Education 107-112
+Course Catalog- Exceptional Students Education 107-112

 As principal of St. Augustine High School, it is my pleasure to welcome you to "The High School", St. Augustine High School!
-It has been a unique year for all of us.
-I hope that you and your families are safe and healthy.
-We are all excited to have students back in our classrooms and hallways filling them with energy and enthusiasm for learning.
+Our entire team is excited to have students back in our classrooms and hallways filling them with energy and enthusiasm for learning.
 It is our mission to help every child feel welcomed, connected, and a part of our St. Augustine family.
 Our mission at SAHS is to prepare all students for college and careers through rigorous and diverse programs of study which inspire good character and individual talents and abilities via an accepting and rewarding environment.
 Additionally, we strive to challenge each student to grow in his or her academic abilities and to be college and career ready by the end of four years.
 We believe that all students should graduate from high school prepared for the demands of postsecondary education, meaningful careers, and effective citizenship.
 At St. Augustine High School we are Committed to Excellence!

 Although St. Augustine High School has clearly been identified as an outstanding school in Florida, our true success comes through our dedication to important details, such as relationship building, communication, and our school's core values of, Academic Excellence, Respect for Human Differences, Cooperative and Caring Relationships, and Commitment to Community.
 These principles represent the non-negotiable belief system which serves as the bedrock of our school community.
-I hope that you will join me in honoring and emphasizing these high ideals at all times.
+Underlying all of these values and principles is our commitment to do everything TOGETHER.
+I hope that you will work together with our entire faculty in honoring and emphasizing these high ideals at all times.